Leibniz–Newton calculus controversy: Development

-No such summary (with facts, dates, and references) of the case for Leibniz was issued by his friends; but Johann Bernoulli attempted to indirectly weaken the evidence by attacking the personal character of Newton in a letter dated 7 June 1713.
+No such summary (with facts, dates, and references) of the case for Leibniz was issued by his friends; however, Johann Bernoulli attempted to indirectly weaken the evidence by attacking the personal character of Newton in a letter dated 7 June 1713.
 When pressed for an explanation, Bernoulli most solemnly denied having written the letter.
-In accepting the denial, Newton added in a private letter to Bernoulli the following remarks, Newton's claimed reasons for why he took part in the controversy.
-He said, "I have never grasped at fame among foreign nations, but I am very desirous to preserve my character for honesty, which the author of that epistle, as if by the authority of a great judge, had endeavoured to wrest from me.
+In accepting the denial, Newton added in a private letter to Bernoulli the following remarks, detailing his reasons for taking part in the controversy: "I have never grasped at fame among foreign nations, but I am very desirous to preserve my character for honesty, which the author of that epistle, as if by the authority of a great judge, had endeavoured to wrest from me.
 Now that I am old, I have little pleasure in mathematical studies, and I have never tried to propagate my opinions over the world, but I have rather taken care not to involve myself in disputes on account of them."

 Leibniz explained his silence as follows, in a letter to Conti dated 9 April 1716:

 In order to respond point by point to all the work published against me, I would have to go into much minutiae that occurred thirty, forty years ago, of which I remember little: I would have to search my old letters, of which many are lost.
 Moreover, in most cases, I did not keep a copy, and when I did, the copy is buried in a great heap of papers, which I could sort through only with time and patience.
 I have enjoyed little leisure, being so weighted down of late with occupations of a totally different nature.

-In any event, a bias favouring Newton tainted the whole affair from the outset.
-The Royal Society, of which Isaac Newton was president at the time, set up a committee to pronounce on the priority dispute, in response to a letter it had received from Leibniz.
-That committee never asked Leibniz to give his version of the events.
-The report of the committee, finding in favour of Newton, was written and published as "Commercium Epistolicum" (mentioned above) by Newton early in 1713.
-But Leibniz did not see it until the autumn of 1714.
+In any event, a bias favoring Newton tainted the whole affair from the outset.
+The Royal Society, of which Isaac Newton was president at the time, set up a committee to pronounce on the priority dispute in response to a letter it had received from Leibniz.
+That committee never asked Leibniz to give his version of events.
+The report of the committee, finding in favor of Newton, was written and published early in 1713 as the "Commercium Epistolicum" (mentioned above) by Newton himself.
+Leibniz, however, did not see it until the autumn of 1714.